Loading

 Biography

-Dr. van Tilburg is an Assistant Professor of Medicine in the Division of Gastroenterology and Hepatology.
-She received her Master's degree in Economic Psychology and her PhD in Health Psychology at Tilburg University in The Netherlands.
+Dr. van Tilburg is an Associate Professor of Medicine in the Division of Gastroenterology and Hepatology.
+She received her Master’s degree in Economic Psychology and her PhD in Health Psychology at Tilburg University in The Netherlands.
 Subsequently, she completed a three-year postdoctoral fellowship in Endocrinology and Medical Psychology at Duke University Medical Center.
 In 2002, Dr. van Tilburg joined the UNC Center for Functional GI & Motility Disorders.
+Dr. van Tilburg conducts pediatric research but does not treat patients in the GI clinic.

-Dr van Tilburg conducts studies both in adults and children but her main interest is in pediatric functional GI disorders.
+Dr. van Tilburg conducts studies both in adults and children but her main interest is in pediatric functional GI disorders.
 Compared to adults, functional GI disorders in children have received relatively little attention.
 Dr van Tilburg has significantly expanded the Center’s research activities in this area.
-Her research can broadly be divided in two areas of interest:
+Her research has focused on family factors, trauma, and the development of treatments.
+Currently her research activities include:

 Dr. van Tilburg has received funding for her work from the NIH, Rome foundation, International Foundation of Functional Gastrointestinal Disorders, American College of Gastroenterology, pharmaceutical companies and through the Center.
-She collaborates with pediatricians and researchers at her own and numerous other institutions including the following: Duke University, Wake Forest University, Baylor College of Medicine, Goryeb Children’s hospital, Emma’s Children’s Hospital, Lehman College, Cook Children's Medical Center, National University of Singapore and the University of Washington.
-Besides these collaborators Dr van Tilburg’s research team includes Megan Squires, BA (research coordinator) and several graduate and undergraduate students.
+She collaborates with pediatricians and researchers at her own and numerous other institutions including the following: Duke University, Wake Forest University, Goryeb Children’s hospital, Emma’s Children’s Hospital, National University of Singapore and the University of Washington.
+Besides these collaborators Dr. van Tilburg’s research team includes Megan Squires, BA (research coordinator) and several graduate and undergraduate students.
 For her work, she was awarded the 2007 Pediatric Junior Investigator Award of the International Foundation for Functional Gastrointestinal Disorders (IFFGD).

 Research Interests